surixArg/ipsearch/README.md

 * Set an individual IP address, subnet mask, and gateway for each discovered device.

 ### How do I use IP Search?
-IP Search requires no installation; the program comes complete with everything needed to run smoothly.
+IP Search requires no installation; the program comes complete with everything needed to run properly.
 Simply download it, and you'll be ready to go.
+**Warning:** To ensure proper functionality, run 'IP Search.exe' within the original product folder.

 ### Notes
 This tool is proprietary to SURiX S.R.L.